ifandelse/machina.js/README.md

 In addition to the prototype members, every instance of an FSM has these instance-specific values as well:

+* `_currentAction` - concatenates "{state}.{handler}" for the operation in progress.
+This is provided as a convenience for both logging (if needed) and if you need to check during an operation to see if the last action taken is the same action being taken now.
+* `_priorAction` - concatenates "{state}.{handler" for the last operation that took place.
+See the above explanation for more context.
+* `eventListeners` - an object containing the event names (keys) and an array of subscribers listening to the event.
+You should not need to interact with this directly.
+Instead, use the `on` and `off` prototype methods.
+* `eventQueue` - an array of input/events that have been deferred by calling `deferUntilTransition` or `deferUntilNextHandler`.
+This queue is processed automatically for you.
+* `namespace` - the namespace value you passed in during instantiaton, or a default value machina provides.
+* `priorState` - the last state in which the FSM was in before the current one.
+This could be useful if you have conditional transition behavior as you move into a new state which depends on what state you're moving *from*.
 * `state` - string value of the current state of the FSM.
 This will match one of the state names in the `states` object.
 Do *not* change this value directly.
 Use the `transition()` method on the prototype to change an FSM's state.
-* `priorState` - the last state in which the FSM was in before the current one.
-This could be useful if you have conditional transition behavior as you move into a new state which depends on what state you're moving *from*.
-* `_currentAction` - concatenates "{state}.{handler}" for the operation in progress.
-This is provided as a convenience for both logging (if needed) and if you need to check during an operation to see if the last action taken is the same action being taken now.
-* `_priorAction` - concatenates "{state}.{handler" for the last operation that took place.
-See the above explanation for more context.
+* `states` - the object literal of states & handlers you passed in when you created the FSM.
+* `targetReplayState` - used internally during transitions to manage the proper replay of queued events if multiple transitions result from one initial transition.

 ## The Top Level machina object
 The top level `machina` object has the following members: